reggev/react-hierarchy/README.md

 # react-hierarchy

 > A native React hierarchy chart
-> this project uses d3 for layout, react-spring for animations, react-virtualized-auto-sizer & react-svg-pan-zoom to manage the svg container.
+> this project uses d3 for layout, react-spring for animations & react-svg-pan-zoom to manage the svg container.

 ## Install